Mluckydwyer/hw-ci/README.md

 ### 📜 Helper Scripts
 Here is a list of the included helper scripts in the `full` and `dev` containers.
 They are included on the system path and can be run from anyhere:
-- `start-modelsim`: Open Modelsim in GUI mode.
+- `start-modelsim`: Open Questa in GUI mode.
+The `LM_LICENCE_FILE` environment variable must contain the path to the license file you obtained from Intel.
 - `start-vnc-session`: Start the NoVNC server (VNC can be accessed on port 5090, NoVNC webserver can be accessed at localhost:6080 @1080p).
 - `start-code-server`: Start the VSCode remote server (Can also be done by opening the container in VSCode).
 - `enable-symbiflow-xc7`: Activate the Symbiflow XC7 Conda envrionment